Sonic the Hedgehog: Live-action film series

 Sonic the Hedgehog 2 was announced in May 2020 and released in April 2022.
 It features Sonic and Tails attempting to stop Eggman, who collaborates with Knuckles to search for the Master Emerald.
 Schwartz, O'Shaughnessey, Marsden, Carrey, and Sumpter reprised their roles from the first film, while Idris Elba voices Knuckles.
 Much of the crew, including Fowler, Casey, and Josh Miller, returned.
 Sonic 2 incorporates more aspects of the Sonic games than the first film, including plot elements from Sonic 2 and Sonic 3 & Knuckles and the introduction of Shadow in the mid-credits scene.
 It received positive reviews and surpassed the first film as the highest-grossing video game film in the US.
 Knuckles, a spin-off streaming television series for Paramount+, was created by John Whittington and premiered in April 2024.
 The story is set after the events of Sonic 2 and follows Knuckles as he trains a protégé.
-It was produced by the films' creative team; Elba, Pally, and Sumpter reprise their roles, while Edi Patterson, Julian Barratt, Scott Mescudi, Ellie Taylor, Cary Elwes, Stockard Channing, Christopher Lloyd, Paul Scheer and Rob Huebel portray new characters.
+It was produced by the films' creative team; Elba, Pally, Sumpter, Schwartz, and O'Shaughnessey reprise their roles, while Edi Patterson, Julian Barratt, Scott Mescudi, Ellie Taylor, Cary Elwes, Stockard Channing, Christopher Lloyd, Paul Scheer and Rob Huebel portray new characters.

 Sonic the Hedgehog 3, released in December 2024, adapts the story of Sonic Adventure 2.
 Fowler directed from a script by Casey, Miller, and Whittington.
 Schwartz, O'Shaughnessey, Elba, Carrey, Marsden, and Sumpter reprised their roles, while Keanu Reeves voices Shadow, and Krysten Ritter, Alyla Browne, James Wolk, Sofia Pernas, Cristo Fernández, and Jorma Taccone play new characters.
 Sonic 3 is tied with Werewolves Within (2021) as the highest rated film adapted from a video game on Rotten Tomatoes.
 Paramount was developing Sonic the Hedgehog 4 at the time of Sonic the Hedgehog 3s release.
 It is scheduled to be released in early 2027.
+It will adapt elements from Sonic CD, with Kristen Bell voicing Amy.